-Post-war Japanese emigration resumed in 1952, following the US occupation (1945-1952) that prohibited out-migration.
-Upon restoring the county’s diplomatic and commercial relations with other countries through the San Francisco Peace Treaty agreement (1952), emigrants were sent, again, to various “frontiers” under direct state sponsorship.
+Post-war Japanese emigration resumed in 1952, following the U.S. occupation (1945-1952) that prohibited out-migration.
+Upon restoring the county’s diplomatic and commercial relations with other countries through the San Francisco Peace Treaty (1952), emigrants were sent, again, to various “frontiers” under direct state sponsorship.
 The primary destination continued to be South America.
-Few other countries were willing to accept Japanese immigrants, and emigrating to Asia or doing anything provocative of Japan’s war-time aggression had to be avoided.
+Few other countries were willing to accept Japanese immigrants, and emigrating to Asia or doing anything reminiscent of Japan’s wartime aggression had to be avoided.
 Post-war Japanese emigrants, therefore, settled in faraway lands--remote hinterlands, mountainous areas, and barren lands in Bolivia, Paraguay, the Dominican Republic, and the Brazilian Amazon-- through bilateral governmental agreements.
 It was a compromise between the host state willing to use immigration to explore its frontiers and the sending state desperate to secure destinations for large-scale emigration.
-In these areas, lands were frequently purchased by the Japanese government (and with loans from US banks) and through its assistance, more farming colonias were built (Wakatsuki 1975).
+In these areas, lands were frequently purchased by the Japanese government (with loans from U.S. banks) and through its assistance, more farming colonias were built (Wakatsuki 1975).
 Post-war state-assisted emigration to South America continued until 1973 (officially, it ended in 1993, as explained in Chapter 6) when the last ship, Nippon-maru, set sail for Brazil with 285 emigrants aboard (JICA 2004).
-Between 1952 and 1973, a total of some 70,000 people were sent, mostly to South America.
+Between 1952 and 1973, a total of some 70,000 people were sent abroad, mostly to South America.

 State Motives for Post-War Emigration Policy

 As with the pre-war period, population control was a prevalent official rationale for promoting emigration.
 As early as 1949, a resolution regarding the “population problem” was passed in the lower house of parliament, identifying emigration as a solution.
-Prime Minister Shigeru Yoshida expressed this in 1949 with a sense of desperation: “We sincerely hope that we will be allowed to send emigrants freely and welcomed by many (destination) countries soon.
+Prime Minister Shigeru Yoshida expressed this in 1949 with a sense of desperation: “We sincerely hope that we will be allowed to send emigrants freely and be welcomed by many (destination) countries soon.
 Emigration alone may not mitigate the excess population, but will certainly contribute to improving the standard of living in Japan.”
-Lamenting the “continuous antagonism toward the Japanese that still prevails in the US, Canada, and Australia,” Yoshida vowed to “work hard to appeal to the world that Japan is now a democratic country and that the Japanese are peace-loving people!” (cited in Wakatsuki 1987).
+Lamenting the “continuous antagonism toward the Japanese that still prevails in the U.S., Canada, and Australia,” Yoshida vowed to “work hard to appeal to the world that Japan is now a democratic country and that the Japanese are peace-loving people!” (cited in Wakatsuki 1987).

 Through emigration, the government also hoped to restore its national image and status as a fully-fledged member of the international community.
 The Council of Emigration (Kaigai Iju Shingikai), created in 1955 as an advisory body for the Ministry of Foreign Affairs, stated that the principles of emigration lay in “the contribution toward the world’s co-prosperity and friendships between Japan and other countries” (Ministry of Foreign Affairs 1960, 1958).
 Its principal aim was to “provide our citizens with opportunities to engage in creative activities and employment in a culturally different environment beyond Japan” (cited in Wakatsuki 1987).
 Through this experience, emigrants were also expected to contribute to the development of the host societies by “maximizing their potential in frontiers” (Council of Emigration 1962).
 Emigration, in short, should not simply be viewed as a transfer of labor, but as a transfer of technology and human resources to promote international development and cooperation.
 This, the government envisioned, would help enhance and reinvigorate Japan’s international fame and reputation (Ministry of Foreign Affairs 1971).